 High above the heads of the crowd, catching the eye on first entering the church, was the figure of Santiago, or Saint James, on horseback, holy in the eyes of all who saw it, and famed for its powers of working miracles...
 The forefeet of the horse were raised in the air, and the saint wore a black cocked hat with a broad gold band, a short mantle of scarlet velvet, green velvet trousers, with a wide gold stripe down the sides, and boots and spurs...
 Men, women and children were pressing forward, struggling with each other to kiss the foot of the saint.

 Sadly, this heroic image was destroyed during the Revolution.
 A lifesize modern replacement is now housed in the camarín behind the altar.
 Santiago has traded his cocked hat, boots and spurs for a Panama hat and stylish contemporary shoes; he rides upon a diminutive white horse which tramples underfoot the traditional figure of a vanquished Moor.
+The scallop motif pervades the 18th-century basilican church, most conspicuously on the facade.
+An undulating porch framed by stylized shell arches appears to have been superimposed on an earlier doorway—perhaps judged too plain for an important pilgrimage church.

 The delicate curving outline and cone-shaped merlons of the central pediment are echoed in the decorative buttresses, which extend beyond the broad aisles of the church to create an exceptionally wide facade.
-At one time the aisles may have been open and windowless, serving as secondary entrances to the church to accommodate the numerous pilgrims
+At one time the aisles may have been open and windowless, serving as secondary entrances to the church to accommodate the numerous pilgrims.

 Diminutive bell towers like those at nearby Becal seem almost an afterthought.
 Inside the church, Doric colonnades separate the nave from the side aisles.